What are hormones?

 As testosterone moves through your body in your blood, it’s changed or metabolised into other sex hormones, oestradiol and dihydrotestosterone (DHT).
 Oestradiol, known as the female sex hormone, is also important for your bone health and for preventing osteoporosis.
 DHT is a powerful androgen that’s made from testosterone in some parts of your body, such as your skin and prostate.

-How do testosterone levels change over the day?
+How do testosterone levels change throughout the day?

-The levels of testosterone in your blood change across the day.
+The levels of testosterone in your blood change throughout the day.
 Your testosterone is at its highest around the time you wake up and lowest about 12 hours later.
 This pattern across the day is called a ‘diurnal rhythm’ and happens normally in many of your body’s hormonal systems.

 Does male menopause exist?